nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/workflow-escalation-rules-example.md

   </div>

   It is not possible to simply change the assignee of a particular task.
 To do so we use:
-  - The&nbsp;Workflow context > Get open tasks operation to retrieve all open tasks for the current document.
+  - The **Workflow context > Get open tasks** operation to retrieve all open tasks for the current document.
-  - The Fetch > Document operation with a parameter returning only the first task found.
+  - The **Fetch > Document** operation with a parameter returning only the first task found.
-  - The Workflow Context > Complete task operation to simulate a user action and resume the workflow.
+  - The **Workflow Context > Complete task** operation to simulate a user action and resume the workflow.
 In our case, as we did not set any parameter to it, the workflow engine will review the possible transitions and execute the escalation transition since it is the only one set to "true".

 1. Click on **Save**.</br>
     And we're done with this node.